Venice – The Floating City

 - A drop off spot for huge cruise-liners and their bum-bag wearing members

-Another authentic neighbourhood of Venice where you can perhaps escape the hustle a bit, but especially if you’re channeling your inner Art student.
+Another authentic neighbourhood of Venice where you can perhaps escape the hustle a bit, but especially if you’re channelling your inner Art student.
 Home to the Peggy Guggenheim and the Academia – if you’re coming to Venice to see the greats and the modern masters then this is your spot.

 Although Dorsoduro is territory for many older-generation Venetians, with their top hats, smart shoes and little dogs, it is more known for its studenty vibe and lively nightlife.
-Campo Margherita is where its all at when the kids take a break from their dissertations : laid back bacari (bars) that serve great value ciccheti (small snacks) bring a relaxed mood that is a welcome break and also less strain on the purse strings than central areas.
+Campo Margherita is where its all at when the kids take a break from their dissertations : laid back bacari (bars) that serve great value Cicchetti (small snacks) bring a relaxed mood that is a welcome break and also less strain on the purse strings than central areas.

-Some other great features of the area are the beautiful palaces which line the Grand Canal (Ca’ Rezzonico is a much more managable sized museum than some of the more famous palazzo’s near St Marks square) and the working gondola boatyard where you can sip a prosecco from one of the adjacent bars and watch the skilled craftsmen sweat for their ciabatta and parma ham.
+Some other great features of the area are the beautiful palaces which line the Grand Canal (Ca’ Rezzonico is a much more manageable sized museum than some of the more famous palazzo’s near St Marks square) and the working gondola boatyard where you can sip a prosecco from one of the adjacent bars and watch the skilled craftsmen sweat for their ciabatta and parma ham.